JetBrains/Qodana/Docker/techs.md

 To optimize the most common cases, some bundled plugins are disabled by default.
 You can check the whole list of disabled plugins in `/root/.config/idea/disabled_plugins.txt`.

-By default are enabled: Java, Kotlin, PHP, and their libraries/frameworks' plugins.
+By default are enabled: Java, Kotlin for Server Side, PHP, and their libraries/frameworks' plugins.
 Gradle and Maven plugins are also enabled.

 To change the plugins list, do any of the following:
 - Override `disabled_plugins.txt` by mounting your own file: